Analysing quantum systems with randomised measurements: Non-local correlations

 \subsection{Strength of non-locality}

-The non-locality of a state $\varrho$ can not only be quantified via the probability of violation but also through the \textit{strength of non-locality} $\mathcal{S}$~\cite{de_rosier_strength_2020}.
+The non-locality of a state $\varrho$ is quantified not only via the probability of violation but also through the \textit{strength of non-locality} $\mathcal{S}$~\cite{de_rosier_strength_2020}.
 This quantity is based on testing how robust the correlations are under the addition of white noise.
 The strength is obtained by considering the noisy state $\Tilde{\varrho}$ parameterized by the noise parameter $v$, so-called visibility, with

 and finding the critical visibility $v=v_\mathrm{crit}$ below which no inequality is violated for a given set of measurement settings.
 The value $v_\mathrm{crit}$ provides the strength of non-locality via $\mathcal{S} = 1 - v_\mathrm{crit}$.
 The critical visibility minimized over measurements is denoted as $v_\mathrm{crit}^\mathrm{min}$ and corresponds to the maximal strength of non-locality $\mathcal{S}^\mathrm{max}$.
 For values below $v_\mathrm{crit}^\mathrm{min}$ the probability of violation reduces to $0$.